5. Hidden Markov Models#

 The innovations representation (5.5) and the whitener system (5.6) both take sequences \(\{\Sigma_t, {\mathcal K}(\Sigma_t)\}_{t=0}\) as inputs.
 These can be precomputed from equations (5.2) and (5.3) before observing any \(Z_{t+1}\)’s.

 The covariance matrix \(\Omega_{t}\) is presumed to be nonsingular, but it is not necessarily diagonal so that components of the innovation vector \(U_{t+1}\) are possibly correlated.
 We can transform the innovation vector \(U_{t+1}\) to produce a new shock process \({\overline W}_{t+1}\) that has the identity as its covariance matrix.
-To do so construct a matrix \(\Lambda_{t}\) that satisfies
+To do so, construct a matrix \(\Lambda_{t}\) that satisfies

 Then

-where \({\overline {\mathbb B}}_{t} = {\mathcal K}(\Sigma_t) {\overline {\mathbb F}}_{t}\) and A Gram-Schmidt process can be used to construct \(\overline W_{t+1}\).
+where \({\overline {\mathbb B}}_{t} = {\mathcal K}(\Sigma_t) {\overline {\mathbb F}}_{t}.\)

-In the original system (5.1), the shock vector \(W_{t+1}\) can be of much larger dimension than the time \(t+1\) observation vector \(Z_{t+1}\), while in the innovation representations (5.5) and (5.7), the dimension of the shock \(U_{t+1}\) or \(\overline W_{t+1}\) equals that of the observation vector.
+1. In the original system (5.1), the shock vector \(W_{t+1}\) can be of much larger dimension than the time \(t+1\) observation vector \(Z_{t+1}\), while in (5.8), the dimension \(\overline W_{t+1}\) equals that of the observation vector.

-The state vector \(X_t\) in the original system (5.1) is not observed while in the innovation representation (5.5) the state vector \(\overline X_t\) is observed.
+2. The state vector \(X_t\) in the original system (5.1) is not observed while in representation (5.8), the state vector \(\overline X_t\) is observed.

-5.2.2.
+5.1.1.
 Likelihood process#

 Equations (5.2) and (5.3) together with an initial distribution \(Q_0\) for \(X_0 \sim {\cal N}({\overline X}_0, \Sigma_0 )\) provide components that allow us to construct a recursive representation for a likelihood process for \(\{Z_t : t=1, 2, \ldots \}\).
 Let \(\psi(z^* \mid \mu, \Sigma )\) denote the density for an \(m\) dimensional, normally distributed random vector with mean \(\mu\) and covariance matrix \(\Lambda\).
 With this notation, the density of \(Z_{t+1} \) conditional on the hidden state \(X_t\) is \(\psi(z^* \mid {\mathbb H} + {\mathbb D}X_t, {\mathbb B}{\mathbb B}'),\) where \(z^*\) is an \(m\) dimensional vector of real numbers used to represent potential realizations of \(Z_{t+1}.\) The distribution of the hidden state \(X_t\) conditioned on history \(Z^{t-1}\) and \(( \overline X_{0}\) and \(\Sigma_{0})\) is \(Q_t \sim {\mathcal N}(\overline X_t, \Sigma_t)\).
 From these two components, we construct the predictive density \(\phi(z^* \mid Z^t)\) for \(Z_{t+1}\):